-Essays must be submitted in hard copy to the instructor in class on the due date.
-Essays must also be submitted to turnitin.com prior to the start of the class.
+Assignments must be submitted in hard copy to the instructor in class on the due date.
+Assignments must also be submitted to turnitin.com prior to the start of the class.
+Assignments may NOT be submitted via email, fax or to the receptionist at the Department of Sociology.